-(A) Each student must create a course learning outcomes portfolio.
-For most students, the easiest way to produce a portfolio is to create it electronically on Blackboard; such a portfolio is called an e-portfolio.
+- (A) Each student must create a course learning outcomes portfolio.
+For many students, the easiest way to produce a portfolio is to create it electronically on Blackboard; such a portfolio is called an e-portfolio.
 Students can also make use of another electronic resource, such as a blog.
 A paper portfolio is also welcome.
-Your written contributions to the portfolio or e-portfolio, and any artifacts, documents, or files that you may append or upload, will assist the instructor in evaluating whether you have met the stated learning outcomes of the course.

-(B) The portfolio is structured according to the learning outcomes for the course.
-The learning outcomes in question are the five listed above under "Formal learning outcomes for the course."
-Note that #2 and #5 both have two parts.

-(C) You are invited but not required to share your e-portfolio with other members of the course.
+Your written contributions to the portfolio or e-portfolio, and any artifacts, documents, or files that you may append or upload, will assist the instructor in evaluating whether you have met the stated learning outcomes of the course. - (B) The portfolio is structured according to the learning outcomes for the course.
+The learning outcomes in question are the five listed above under "Course outcomes" (not the sixth, unbulleted one).
+Note that the second and the fifth course outcome have two parts. - (C) You are invited but not required to share your e-portfolio with other members of the course.
 Please note that if you create an e-portfolio, you must make it electronically available to the instructors before it can be received by them and marked.